First and Second Year Students

 Students applying to UGA who wish to be Criminal Justice Studies majors should indicate, where appropriate, on their application to UGA: intended-criminal justice.
 Incoming freshmen interested in criminal justice studies are enrolled in the College of Arts and Sciences.
 Students interested in the CJS major are encouraged to meet with the program academic advisor prior to applying.
 The advisor's office is located in 221 Baldwin Hall.

-The Criminal Justice Application cycle begins every January and August.
-This spring, The Criminal Justice Application cycle begins every January and August.
-This spring, the application will open on November 1, 2021, and close on Friday, January 14, 2022, at 10am.
+The Criminal Justice Application cycle is completed every January and August.
+On May 1st, the application will open and then close on Friday, September 2nd, 2022 at 10am.
 Students can expect to hear a decision by the following Tuesday of the deadline but are encouraged to apply as soon as they are eligible.